Sole Proprietor vs LLP vs Company in Singapore

 Option 1: Private Limited Company

 The private limited company is the most popular business entity in Singapore among all types of companies in Singapore.
-Unlike business entities in Singapore such as a sole proprietorship and limited liability partnership, a PLC has a separate legal status from its shareholders and directors, who have limited liabilities for the debts and losses of the company.
+Unlike business entities in Singapore such as a sole proprietorship and limited liability partnership(LLP), a private limited company or a PLC has a separate legal status from its shareholders and directors, who have limited liabilities for the debts and losses of the company.
 It usually has the words ‘Pte Ltd’ or ‘Ltd’ as part of its name.
 In many European countries and the US, it is commonly known as a corporation.

 Option 2: Limited Liability Partnership